SsangYong Rexton

-The SsangYong Rexton (Korean: 쌍용 렉스턴) is a mid-size SUV manufactured by SsangYong Motor since late 2001.
+The KGM Rexton, formerly SsangYong Rexton (Korean: 쌍용 렉스턴), is a mid-size SUV manufactured by South Korean manufacturer SsangYong Motor (currently KG Mobility) since late 2001.
 The name Rexton is derived from the Latin title 'rex' and the English word 'tone', which is intended to mean "the ruler's tone".

 In 2017, the second generation Rexton debuted in Seoul 2017, and to the European market in Frankfurt 2017.
 The new generation Rexton features SsangYong's new body-on-frame platform, which it shares with the Musso pick-up.
 Other improvements include active safety driving pack, increased towing capacity, and electric parking brake system with auto hold.
 The Rexton is offered with a choice of a new 2.0L petrol turbo or 2.2L diesel engine and available in two or four-wheel drive.
-It is equipped with Mercedes-Benz 7G-Tronic automatic or AISIN 6-speed automatic transmission or 6-speed manual transmission.
+It is equipped with Mercedes-Benz 7G-Tronic automatic or Aisin 6-speed automatic transmission or 6-speed manual transmission.

 First generation (Y200; 2001)

 The Y200 series Rexton was produced from 2001 to 2006.
 The car's design was styled by Giorgetto Giugiaro's Italdesign studio.
-And it was available only with four-wheel drive and one of four engines: a 2.3-liter 112 kW (150 hp) petrol engine, a 2.7-liter 121 kW and 342 Nm common rail diesel, a 2.9-liter diesel and a 3.2-liter 162 kW and 310 Nm petrol engine.
-2,7XDi was based on Mercedes-Benz OM612 2,7CDI turbodiesel but had details that greatly distinguished it from the actual Mercedes one.
-In June 2003, another version (RX 280) appeared on the European market with a 2.8-liter licensed M104 engine (148 kW (199 hp) and 277 N·m (204 lb·ft))) manufactured by Mercedes-Benz.
+It was available only with four-wheel drive and one of four engines: a 2.3-liter 112 kW (150 hp) petrol engine, a 2.7-liter 121 kW and 342 Nm common rail diesel, a 2.9-liter diesel and a 3.2-liter 162 kW and 310 Nm petrol engine.
+The 2.7 XDi was based on the Mercedes-Benz OM612 CDI engine but was significantly re-engineered by SsangYong.
+The car was also available under a Daewoo badge in certain European markets such as France, without any technical or equipment changes.
+Production of the Daewoo Rexton stopped in early 2003 to make way for the car coming in as a Ssangyong instead.

-In the summer of 2003, the Rexton was introduced in Europe.
-Technically, it is based on a slightly extended chassis of the SsangYong Musso.
+In June 2003, the Rexton was introduced in Europe under the Ssangyong badge.
+It is based on a slightly extended chassis of the SsangYong Musso.
 Initially, it was only available with a choice of two engines: a 2.9-liter five-cylinder diesel and 3.2-liter six-cylinder gasoline engine.
 Both engines were borrowed from the Musso which were licensed from Mercedes-Benz.

 The transmission options for the diesel model were originally either a five-speed manual with a gearbox from the American company Tremec or a four-speed automatic with a gearbox from the Australian company BTR Automotive.
 The petrol model was only offered with the automatic transmission.
 In 2004, with the introduction of the 2.7-liter XDi diesel engine, a five-speed Tiptronic gearbox (NAG 5G-Tronic provided by Mercedes-Benz) became an optional extra with that engine.